Getting Started Tutorial#

 Image 9: Actual Label automobile, Predicted Label automobile

-Deploy the Model on the Ryzen AI IPU#
+Deploy the Model on the Ryzen AI NPU#

-To successfully run the model on the IPU, run the following setup steps:
+To successfully run the model on the NPU, run the following setup steps:

 vaip_config.json